Usage of the Low-Level Interface

 This has several advantages:

-1. Each Process and Reactor can be defined independent of each other.
+can be defined independent of each other. - Any combination of

-The downside to this is, that the building of models is slightly more complicated as the process and the reactor have to be defined individually, but this should be feasible.
-For example, for a Completely Stirred Tank Reactor (CSTR) with the Activated Sludge Model Nr.
-1 this definition works as follows:
+s automatically.
+Here, in the low-level, however, the process and the reactor have to be defined individually.
+For example, for a Completely Stirred Tank Reactor (CSTR) with the Activated Sludge Model No. 1 this definition works as follows:

 @named process = ASM1() # defines the process